All Episodes

 There needs to be accountability.

-I always thought it was your body your choice, Tommy.
+I always thought it was your body, your choice, Tommy.

-I I remember that saying distinctly somewhere.
+I remember that saying distinctly somewhere.

-You know, what it really does to me, Joe, is it makes me feel so so lucky, so blessed to be one of those unvaccinated sinners.
+You know, what it really does to me, Joe, is it makes me feel so lucky, so blessed to be one of those unvaccinated sinners.

-You know, I'll tell you this.
+You know, I'll tell you this: vaccination is a personal choice.

 It always has been.